You look nice today.

 Until late 2011, I was an iOS developer at the New York Times, where I worked on their excellent iPhone and iPad applications during the transition to the paid metered model, which appears to be doing quite well.

-I mostly write for this blog and at BuzzFeed, but I’ve also contributed writing to The Atlantic and Slate.
+I mostly write for this blog and occasionally at BuzzFeed, but I’ve also contributed writing to The New Yorker, The Atlantic and Slate.
 I also wrote a 6,000-word essay for a quarterly publication about design called Distance.
 You should read it.
 It’s about Farmville.
 An excerpt is here, and you can get the whole thing here.

 If you’d like me to write for your site, get in touch via Twitter.